fribbels/Fribbels-Epic-7-Optimizer/README.md

 * Most emulators have a screenshot hotkey to make this easier: Ctrl + 0 for LDPlayer
 * I would recommend screenshotting 10-20 gears to start with, then testing the rest of the steps to make sure the screenshots work before doing them all.
 I usually only screenshot the +9 to +15 gears for the optimizer.
 3. Create an empty folder and collect all your screenshots into that folder.<br><br>
-4. Go to the Importer tab, click on "Choose folder" under *Creating a new gear set from screenshots*, find your screenshots folder, and click Open Folder.<br><br>
+4. Go to the Importer tab, click on "Choose folder" under *Creating gear data from screenshots*, find your screenshots folder, and click Open Folder.<br><br>
 5. The app will start reading the screenshots and your progress will be displayed.
 Once it is done, click Export, and save the *gear.txt* file.<br><br>
-6. Under the *Importing a gear set from a file* section, click on Append data, and select your *gear.txt* file.<br><br>
+6. Under the *Importing gear data* section, click on Append data, and select your *gear.txt* file.<br><br>
 7. Now you should see your imported gears under the Gears tab.

 **Optimizing a unit:**